What is Forensic Psychiatry?

 Our Ethical Code

-In the United States, the practice of forensic psychiatry is governed by a strict code of ethics, derived from the Principles of Medical Ethics as codified by the American Medical Association and as applied to psychiatric practice by the American Psychiatric Association and further modified by the American Academy of Psychiatry and the Law (“AAPL”), the most prominent professional organization for Forensic Psychiatry.
+In the United States, the practice of forensic psychiatry is governed by a strict code of ethics, derived from the Principles of Medical Ethics as codified by the American Medical Association, and as applied to psychiatric practice by the American Psychiatric Association, and further modified by the American Academy of Psychiatry and the Law (“AAPL”), the most prominent professional organization for Forensic Psychiatry.
 AAPL is a subsidiary organization of the American Psychiatric Association.
 The APA has its own unique Ethical Principles of Psychologists and Code of Conduct.
+Adherence to these codes of professional conduct helps to ensure the credibility of a forensic psychiatric evaluation and the professionalism of a forensic psychiatrist expert.

 Talk With An Expert